 Author Activity Diagrams

-An activity diagram is the primary diagram to describe an activity.
+An activity diagram describes an activity in an architectural system.
 An activity describes system behavior that models the flow of tokens from inputs to outputs through a controlled sequence of actions.
 An activity diagram contains action nodes with pins connected by flow lines.
-Activity diagrams represent the flow of tokens through various actions that describe the execution of activities.

-In this topic, you will inspect different parts of an activity diagram and how to author each of the nodes to describe a mobile robot following a randomly generated path.
+This topic shows you how to inspect different parts of an activity diagram and how to author each of the nodes to describe a mobile robot following a randomly generated path.
+You will learn how to:

 You can allocate activity diagram elements to elements of a System Composer™ architecture model using the Allocation Editor to more fully describe your functional architectural design.
 For more information, see Design Architectures and Activity Diagram for Mobile Robot.